A quick hit of guidelines is available from Standard Parking, the university’s parking lot partner.

 Towed Vehicle Release

 Towed vehicles are kept at the Standard Parking impound lot at 12100 Euclid Avenue.
 Vehicles are released only to registered owners or immediate relatives.
-Owners must have ID.
+Owners must have a valid government-issued ID.
 Payment is limited to cash, VISA or MasterCard.
 Daily storage fees are added to the original towing charge.
 Wheel-locked vehicles require the same procedure and cost $100.

 Parking Advisory Committee (PAC)